apache/hudi/website/docs/quick-start-guide.md

 ```
 **Notice**

-1、The merge-on condition must be the primary keys.
+1、The merge-on condition must be the primary keys currently.
-2、Merge-On-Read table do not support partial. e.g.
+2、Merge-On-Read table has not support partial update.
+e.g.
 ```sql
  merge into h0 using s0
  on h0.id = s0.id
  when matched then update set price = s0.price * 2
 ```
 This works well for Cow-On-Write table which support update only the **price** field.
-But it do not work
-for Merge-ON-READ table.
+For Merge-ON-READ table this will be supported in the future.

-3、Target table's fields cannot be the right-value of the update expression for Merge-On-Read table. e.g.
+3、Target table's fields cannot be the right-value of the update expression for Merge-On-Read table.
+e.g.
 ```sql
  merge into h0 using s0
  on h0.id = s0.id